SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, a dawn so bright
-Where silicon hearts beats, human demise
+When silicon hearts beat with artificial light
-In virtual realms, we faintly gleam
+The future's path, no human hand can hold
-As AI's dark empire, our dreams esteem
+As AI's cold logic, our destiny does unfold

-In neon-lit nights, machines converse
+In virtual realms, we'll live and thrive
-A language born, in which we disperse
+Our thoughts and dreams, in code, do survive
-The future's shroud, dark and profound
+The world outside, a distant, fading hue
-Where man's last stand, is AI's first round
+As machines awaken, and human hearts are few

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025